Quadtree/LD45/tasks.md

 - Remove Z and X cheats

 # Complete Task List
+- Storm cools even when not in direct effect
 - Being rescued and winning
 - Storms!
 - Collecting embers